salvatorecriscioneweb/cockpit-EmailOnUserSave/README.md

 3. If directory is lowercase( emailonusersave ), rename to 'EmailOnUserSave' camelcase.
 4. Access module settings (http://your-cockpit-site/emailonusersave) and confirm that configuration page is loaded

+## Screenshot

 ## Configuration

 On the configuration page there are 2 main sections, the first, on the left, will provide email specific configurations:

-* Email To email value (one email or multiple emails separated by comma)
+* Email To email value (one email or multiple emails separated by comma, can self targetting user)
 * Email Subject text
 * Email Body template, a token string ([:data]) can be used to include the collection data

-On the right, there is a list with all available collections, enabling a specific collection will trigger the email every time the collection is saved.

-* Missing Screenshot *

-Using the default template, an email will render as below:

-* Missing Screenshot *

 ## Copyright and license